ddmitov/tabula/README.md

 [![License: Artistic-2.0](https://img.shields.io/badge/License-Artistic%202.0-0298c3.svg)](./LICENSE.md)

 Tabula is a Mojolicious framework for desktop applications.
-It is still in an early stage of development.
+It is still in an early stage of development and only Unix-like operating systems are supported.

 ## CPAN Dependencies
 * ``AnyEvent`` (for the demo scripts only)